-Employee's comments: (complete after the appraisal, please note how you felt the appraisal went and any other comments)
+Employee's comments: (complete after the appraisal, please note how you felt the appraisal went and any other comments) Manager's summary:

-Manager's summary:

-I agree that this form accurately reflects the contents of the annual appraisal meeting.
-I agree to the objectives and learning and development opportunities set out above.
+I agree that this form accurately reflect development opportunities set out about isal meeting.
+I agree e to the objectiv es and learning and

-Employee Signature: Date: Manager Signature Date:
+Employee Signature: Date:

+Manager Signature Date:

-Has the Payroll Manager been informed of increment if applicable?
-YES NO --- ----- -- ---- --
+Has the Payroll Manager been inform ed of increment if applicable?
+YES NO

-Appendix C Informal Support Plan Template

-Informal Support Plan
+Appendix C - Informal Support Plan (Template) Informal Support Plan